Archive for February, 2009

 Nor were they disendorsed before the election, unlike Hanson.
-When Ipswich Labor councillor Paul Tully brought The Queensland Times letter to national attention, she was promptly disendorsed by John Howard when she would not retract her position.
-But the public exposure backfired on Labor.
+When Ipswich Labor councillor Paul Tully brought the Queensland Times letter to national attention, she was promptly disendorsed by John Howard when she would not retract her position.
+But the public exposure backfired.
 The newly independent Hanson won the sympathy of the locals who saw her as a victim of political correctness.
-Though still listed as Liberal on the ballot paper she took the seat with a massive 19 percent swing.
+Still listed as Liberal on the ballot paper, she took the seat with a massive 19 percent swing.

-By now, the media spotlight was firmly on her.
-Hanson became the focus of a race debate.
-Helen Dodd’s authorised biography questioned whether the media’s aim was to sensationalise the idea that racism was alive and well in Australia.
+By now, the media spotlight was firmly on Hanson as the focus of a race debate.
+Helen Dodd’s authorised biography questioned whether the media’s aim was to sensationalise the idea racism was alive and well in Australia.
 Dodd says the debate never occurred among average Australians but that it was “written, orchestrated and performed by the media”.
-But Hanson herself bought into the argument.
+Hanson also bought into the argument.
 In September 1996 she stood up in front of an almost empty parliament to make her maiden speech.
 She spoke of money wasted on Aborigines, condemned the Mabo judgement, attacked economic rationalism, called for the abolition of multicultural policy and warned Australia was being “swamped” with Asians.
-She channelled Menzies Forgotten People speech with her call to represent “common sense and the mainstream”.
+She channelled Menzies’ Forgotten People speech with her call to represent “common sense and the mainstream”.

-It was incendiary stuff, and it connected with a lot of people.
-She proved a hit on television and talkback radio.
-Hanson had opened a Pandora’s Box of forbidden opinion.
-As a result, her approval rating soared and for much of Howard’s first term, Hanson controlled the political agenda particularly over the Wik judgement.
+It was incendiary stuff, and it connected with many.
+She proved a hit on television and talkback radio opening up a Pandora’s Box of forbidden opinion.
+Her approval rating soared and for much of Howard’s first term, Hanson controlled the political agenda particularly over the Wik judgement.
 While the Nationals recognised her as a threat, Howard implicitly condoned her and her anti-Asian attitudes were noted in Jakarta and elsewhere.
-In 1998 her newly founded Pauline Hanson’s One Nation party (significantly, the first Australian party ever to be branded with its leader’s name) contested the Queensland state election.
+In 1998 her newly founded Pauline Hanson’s One Nation party (significantly, the first Australian party to be branded with its leader’s name) contested the Queensland state election.
 They attracted 23 percent of the vote and won eleven seats with the help of Coalition preferences.

 As Margot Kingston noted, Hanson had ruptured the stability of political discourse.
 Only then did John Howard realise how serious the phenomenon was becoming.
-He did a deal with independent Senator Brian Harradine to compromise on Wik and resolved to put One Nation last in preference voting in the impending federal election.
+He did a deal with independent Senator Brian Harradine on Wik and resolved to put One Nation last in preference voting in the impending federal election.
 But Hanson had to move to fight that election.
 A redistribution made Oxley unwinnable.
 She would have been a certainty to be elected to the Senate, but instead chose to fight in National heartland in the new seat of Blair.
 Placed last on the how-to-vote cards, she would have needed 40 percent of first preferences to win.
-Abandoning most media conventions and egged on by a massive press gallery, Hanson’s campaign (brilliantly chronicled by her unlikely ally Kingston in “Off the Rails”) went the way of the title of the book.
-Hanson fell just short with 37 percent and One Nation’s only victory was a Senate seat in Queensland.
+Abandoning most media conventions and egged on by a massive press gallery, Hanson’s campaign (brilliantly chronicled by unlikely ally Kingston in “Off the Rails”) fell just short with 37 percent and One Nation’s only victory was a Senate seat in Queensland.

 In 2003 she was sentenced to three years prison for fiddling party membership numbers but had the sentence quashed on appeal.
 A year later she quit politics after another Senate loss.
 But she simply could not kick the habit.
 She was back again in 2007 with a new party again featuring her name “Pauline’s United Australia Party”.
-She recontested the Queensland half-Senate election that year and showed she still held substantial support by taking 4.16 percent of the vote across the state.
+She recontested the Queensland half-Senate election and took 4.16 percent of the vote.
 There was little surprise when she announced her candidacy for this year’s state poll.
 As Jeff Sparrow puts it, “there’s something of Mike Tyson in Pauline Hanson’s return: battered and past her prime, she’s drawn inevitably back to what she knows best.”

 February 26, 2009 at 11:56 am

-There seems little likelihood that the plight of Burmese Rohingya refugees will be discussed at the ASEAN leaders Summit this week.
-Rohingyas are victims of racial discrimination in their own country and their plight came to international attention after Thailand admit they had towed a thousand refugees out to sea.
+There seems little likelihood the plight of Burmese Rohingya refugees will be discussed at the ASEAN leaders summit this week.
+The Rohingyas plight came to international attention after Thailand admitted it had towed a thousand refugees out to sea.
 Vitavas Srivihok, Thai director of ASEAN Affairs Department, said talks about Rohingya would at best be marginalised to the “sidelines” of the conference and even then expects little by way of concrete outcomes.
 The conference’s contempt for Rohingya shows yet again ASEAN’s disinterest in human rights issues.

-The Rohingya are a predominantly Muslim community, with a long history, inhabiting Arakan province of Burma.
+The Rohingya are a predominantly Muslim community who inhabit Arakan province of Burma.
 Their ethnicity and religion has made them a target of oppression by Burmese military rulers.
 In a move reminiscent of Nazi discrimination against Jews, a Burmese 1982 law stripped them of their right to citizenship.
 Rohingya also endure restrictions affecting their movement, education, and freedom to marry.
 They are often forced into slavery, have their land confiscated and suffer arbitrary arrests, torture, and extra-judicial killings.
 Today the Rohingya have become increasingly landless and jobless forcing many to flee the country.

 The Rohingya refugee issue is now an international problem affecting Burma, India, Bangladesh, Thailand and Indonesia.
-One thousand of them set off for Bangladesh in December and were detained and beaten when they landed in Thailand.
-But Thailand decided to export the problem.
+One thousand people set off from Bangladesh in December and were detained and beaten when they landed in Thailand.
+Thailand exported the problem.
 The refugees were forced back to sea in boats without engines or food.
-Hundreds died but hundreds more were rescued in Indian and Indonesian waters after several weeks at sea.
-On 7 January, 198 of them were found by Indonesian fishermen adrift at sea off Aceh, in northern Sumatra.
-Indonesian authorities say they have now rescued about 400 Rohingya migrants while Indian authorities at Andaman Islands have said they have also rescued hundreds of refugees.
+Many died but hundreds more were rescued in Indian and Indonesian waters after several weeks at sea.
+On 7 January, 198 were found by Indonesian fishermen adrift off Aceh, in northern Sumatra.
+Indonesian authorities say they have rescued 400 Rohingya migrants while Indian authorities at Andaman Islands have said they have also rescued hundreds of refugees.
 India plans to deport them back to Bangladesh.

-Meanwhile, Thailand initially denied claims that its security forces abused the refugees.
-However in an interview with CNN last week, Thai PM Abhisit Vejjajiva admitted Thai security forces towed away the boats.
-Vejjajiva gave the unconvincing answer that he could not pinpoint which government official approved the practice, but claimed he was working on fixing the problem.
+Thailand initially denied claims its security forces abused the refugees.
+However in an interview with CNN last week, Thai PM Abhisit Vejjajiva admitted security forces towed away the boats.
+Vejjajiva gave the unconvincing answer he could not pinpoint which government official approved the practice, but claimed he was fixing the problem.
 “All the authorities say it’s not their policy, but I have reason to believe some instances of this happened, said the PM.
 “If I can have the evidence as to who exactly did this I will certainly bring them to account.”

-But while the world should rightly judge Thailand harshly for its conduct in this shameful affair, Burma’s role should not be forgotten.
+But while the world judges Thailand harshly, Burma’s role should not be forgotten.
 Ye Myint Aung, the Burmese Consul-General at the Hong Kong consulate exposed what authorities really think of their minority in an extraordinary letter (pdf) addressed to the peninsula’s consular corps and media.
 In it, Aung denied Rohingya were Burmese.
 The Burmese, said Aung were good looking with “fair and soft” complexion.
 Rohingyas, by contrast had “dark brown” skin and were “ugly as ogres.”

 Unfortunately, as New Mandala points out, the racism Ye Myint Aung shows against Rohingya is not unusual in Burma.
 New Mandala blames academics for stoking up “institutionalised chauvinism and historical memories built around communal conflicts from the last century”.
 Spurious research questioning their heritage gives people an excuse to distrust Rohingyas even though most have never met one.

-But there are still groups around who are working to improve the Rohingya’s lot.
-The Arakan Rohingya National Organisation wrote an open letter to the heads of ASEAN on the weekend which said that Burmese persecution of Rohingya people was a violation of the ASEAN Charter to respect human rights and international law.
-They called on the leaders to address the root cause of the Rohingya refugee problem and boatpeople crisis, pressurise Burma’s rulers to end human rights abuses and also urged Thailand to pay compensation to the families of Rohingya boatpeople who drowned.
+But there are still groups working to improve the Rohingya’s lot.
+The Arakan Rohingya National Organisation wrote an open letter to the heads of ASEAN on the weekend which said Burmese persecution was a violation of the ASEAN Charter to respect human rights and international law.
+They called on the leaders to address the root cause of the Rohingya refugee problem and boatpeople crisis, pressurise Burma’s rulers to end human rights abuses and also urged Thailand to pay compensation to the families of Rohingya who drowned.

-The international peak political body for Burmese ethnic groups is also calling on the Australian government to push for the case for democracy in Burma.
-The Ethnic Nationalities Council represents seven ethnic Burmese groups Burma comprising 40 percent of the population.
-The Council’s vice chair, Dr Lian Sakhong, told Foreign Affairs and Immigration officials that Australia should call for multi-party talks on Burma “to put pressure on the military regime so that we can have a dialogue.”
+The international peak political body for Burmese ethnic groups is calling on the Australian government to push for democracy in Burma.
+The Ethnic Nationalities Council represents seven ethnic Burmese groups comprising 40 percent of the population.
+The Council’s vice chair, Dr Lian Sakhong, told Foreign Affairs and Immigration officials Australia should call for multi-party talks on Burma “to put pressure on the military regime so that we can have a dialogue.”